-In the past, using an image intensifier technique, the urologist had to acquire two and more images in order to cover the entire urinary tract (KUB = kidneys, ureters, bladder).
-Now, thanks to the 43 cm x 43 cm dynamic flat detector and the large field of view, only one exposure is needed to receive a full KUB image.
+In the past, with the image intensifier technique, urologists had to acquire two or more images in order to see the entire urinary tract (KUB = kidneys, ureters, bladder).
+Now, thanks to the 43 cm x 43 cm dynamic flat detector and the large field of view with the Uroskop Omina Max, only one exposure is needed to receive a full KUB image with low medical radiation.

-Compared to conventional cassette exposure technique the dose required can be significantly reduced with flat panel technology without compromising image quality.
+Compared to the conventional cassette exposure technique, the patient radiation dose required can be significantly reduced with flat panel technology without compromising image quality.
 For the many daily standard cases such as documentation of a DJ stent, even more dose can be saved by using DFR exposures.

 The Uroskop Omnia Max features a comprehensive CARE dose reduction program with the ability to combine several applications, enables reduction in patient radiation dose without compromising image quality.
 Covering with the 17”x 17” flat-panel detector a wider examination region for less exposures.